Site Name: Brooke Army Medical Center

 All applicants must come from an APA accredited program in order to be employed by the U.S. Government.

-Applicants will be invited to an on-site interview (DEC 09&10).
-Applicants may also interview by phone.
-All online APPI materials must be submitted to include confirmation of approved proposal for dissertation prior to application deadline.
-Once applications are fully received, they will be reviewed and applicants will be contacted regarding interviews on a rolling basis.
+Applicants will be invited to an on-site or virtual interview (DEC 10 &13).
+All online APPI materials must be submitted to include confirmation of approved proposal for dissertation on or prior to application deadline.
+Once applications are fully received, they will be reviewed and applicants will be contacted regarding interviews on a rolling basis no later than Dec 1, 2021.
 We encourage early applications in order to make travel planning easier.
 The interview day will include a presentation on our program, tour of our facilities, time spent throughout the day with current interns, interviews with faculty and leaders within our department.
 Please see our website for more specific details about our program.

 If you have any questions, special needs, or requests please do not hesitate to contact the Program Director MAJ Raymond Beckman at firstname.lastname@example.org.
 Please note: APPIC Match contingent upon meeting requirements for commission in the U.S. Army.
 Apply with your local Army Health Care Recruiter. www.goarmy.com 1-800-USA-ARMY.